-Capital One® Spark® Cash Select for Business is a popular business cash back credit card with no annual fee and a simple rewards program that earns an unlimited 1.5% cash back on every purchase, every day.
+The Capital One® Spark® Cash Select for Business is a popular business cash back credit card with no annual fee and a simple rewards program that earns an unlimited 1.5 % Cash Back on every purchase, every day.
 Like many other business credit cards, it offers some useful benefits for business owners, such as free employee cards and spending reports.

-Capital One Spark Cash Select for Business pays you $200 when you spend at least $3,000 within three months of opening your account.
+The Capital One® Spark® Cash Select for Business pays you $200 Cash Back once you spend $3,000 on purchases within 3 months from account opening.

 Cash Back Rewards and Redemption

 This card earns a flat 1.5% cash back on every $1 spent, every day, with no caps or restrictions.
 Accumulated cash back can be redeemed in any amount for statement credits and paper checks.
 You can also set up automatic redemption, which clears your cash back account in the manner of your choosing (statement credit or check) once you reach a predefined redemption threshold: $25, $50, $100, or $200.

 Additionally, you can redeem your cash back for gift cards and charitable donations, though doing so may diminish the value of your cash back and may entail a minimum redemption threshold.

 This card comes with a 0% on purchases for 9 months.